rcskids/ScriptLinkStandard/README.md

 ScriptLinkStandard is a Class Library designed to assist developers in creating SOAP web services that can be consumed by Netsmart's myAvatar solution using ScriptLink.

 This library is written for [.NET Standard 1.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard).
+Subject to change prior to release.

 ## Contents
 * [Installation](https://github.com/rcskids/ScriptLinkStandard#installation)